-- Rules for Internet access will be posted in all rooms where computers are used. - Parents and Pupils will agree to the schools Acceptable Use Policy in September. - Pupils will be informed that Internet use will be monitored. - Instruction in responsible and safe use should precede Internet access. - Assemblies about e-safety and Participation in Safer Internet Day organised nationally. - The school website will contain a page advising parents of ways for their children to Stay Safe online - E-safety taught as part of computing and PSHE, as well as reguarly referred to SMART rules when pupils are using the internet on computers, laptops or iPads or other device.
+- Rules for Internet access will be posted in all rooms where computers are used. - Pupils will sign the E-safety charter with SMART rules displayed in classrooms - Parents and Pupils will agree to the schools Acceptable Use Policy in September. - Pupils will be informed that Internet use will be monitored. - Instruction in responsible and safe use should precede any Internet access. - Assemblies about e-safety and Participation in Safer Internet Day organised nationally. - The school website will contain a page advising parents of ways for their children to Stay Safe online - E-safety taught as part of computing and PSHC, as well as regularly referred to SMART rules when pupils are using the internet on computers, laptops or iPads or other device.